-We aim to provide a broad and balanced curriculum that gives our children the necessary skills and knowledge to achieve at an appropriate level in the following phases of their education.
-Our pupils are able to feel good about themselves and make clear progress in an environment where learning matters.
+We aim to provide a broad and balanced curriculum that gives our children the necessary skills and knowledge to excel in the subsequent phases of their education.
+Our pupils are able to feel good about themselves and make excellent progress in an environment where learning matters.
 We wish to develop in our children a love of life-long learning by providing them with the skills necessary for this to be a possibility.
-We offer pupils a full-time supervised education which gives them valuable experience in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education.
+We offer pupils a full-time supervised education which gives them valuable experience in linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative education, whilst embracing the school's vision to promote a pioneering spirit and encouraging individuals to flourish and embrace their futures as global citizens.